 - Set IP address in remoteAddress property in track event.
 It will override the IP address set in Epi-User-IP-Address header.

 You can set the IP address in RemoteAddress property for each individual track event, which will override the value set in the header.
 The same behavior applies to batch requests.
 Therefore, you can set the IP address for individual track events in the batch requests, instead of having one IP address for all the track events in the header.

 TrackID provides a way to define TrackEvent uniqueness on a specific ClientID and Scope, regardless of other values.
 This means that if two TrackEvents have the same TrackID, ClientID and Scope, they will be treated as equal.

-If TrackID is duplicated, the TrackEvent will be skipped from processing silently, meaning no error messages will inform to user.
+If TrackID is duplicated, the TrackEvent is skipped from processing silently, meaning no error messages will inform the user.

 If TrackID is not specified, then TrackEvent behaves normally and TrackID is left empty on that TrackEvent.